• Skip to primary navigation

 Garlic Rosemary Challah Recipe via LIttleFerraroKitchen.com

-I know we’re all over the holidays.
-Cookies are done and all we’re seeing are salads up the wazoo, soups and steamed lemon.
-But for me, it wouldn’t be a true if I didn’t say I was still baking homemade challah.
 I taught a challah making class a few months ago at the local Co-op and it was so much fun!
-Each participant braided their own challah to take home and before the class, I made a few to nosh on while they baked.
+Each participant braided their own challah to take home and before the class and I made a few to nosh on while they baked.
+And this garlic rosemary challah was the exact challah I brought to the class.

 Garlic Rosemary Challah Recipe via LIttleFerraroKitchen.com